 If Coor's average customer satisfaction score during the performance period is equal to or below the minimum level of 68, no shares will be allocated.
-If Coor's average customer satisfaction score is equal to or exceeds the maximum level of will be adjusted on a proportional basis if the outcome is somewhere between the minimum and maximum levels.
+If Coor's average customer satisfaction score is equal to or exceeds the maximum level of 72, 100 per cent of the shares will be allocated.
+The allocation will be adjusted on a proportional basis if the outcome is somewhere between the minimum and maximum levels.